tomasfarias/airflow-dbt-python/README.md

 > **Note**
 >
 > Older versions of Airflow and *dbt* may work with *airflow-dbt-python*, although we cannot guarantee this.
-Our testing pipeline runs the latest *dbt-core* with the latest Airflow release, and the latest version supported by [AWS MWAA](https://aws.amazon.com/managed-workflows-for-apache-airflow/).
+Our testing pipeline runs the latest *dbt-core* with the latest Airflow release, and the latest version supported by [AWS MWAA](https://aws.amazon.com/managed-workflows-for-apache-airflow/) and [GCP Cloud Composer 2/3](https://aws.amazon.com/managed-workflows-for-apache-airflow/).

 ## From PyPI